-6.7.2 Pandemic influenza
+8.7.2 Pandemic COVID, influenza or similar

 The KRF has published a pandemic influenza plan that sets out in detail the response to, and management of, a major outbreak.
 The principles set out in this plan will be applied, with appropriate adjustments, when a health threat arises from a cause other than a communicable disease outbreak.